Jiacli/survey-and-paper/README.md

+Survey and Paper
+=============================
 unsupervised-feature-learning
-=============================

-Literature survey for unsupervised feature learning and deep learning
+-Literature survey for unsupervised feature learning and deep learning